gassayy/gassa.github.io/_posts/2019-05-04-prometheus-basics.md

 Prometheus scrapes endpoints to collects sampling points from metrics and stores them as ***time series***.
 A targeted endpoint is called ***instance***, it is usually corresponding to a service / a process.
 A collection of instances (targets) with the same purpose, e.g., a web service replicated for scalability or reliability, is called ***job***.
 For example, a web service with 4 replicas.
 There will be a scraping job with a list of 4 targets.

-There a different ways to define scraping jobs, the most simple way is to list targets in `static_configs` with host name and port that renders metrics.
+There are different ways to define scraping jobs, the most simple way is to list targets in `static_configs` with host name and port that renders metrics.
 Otherwise, we can use service discovery mechanism from

 Notice that there are different ways to specify targets: `prometheus` job claims `static_config` and lists a set of `host:port`; `node-exporter` job uses `dns_sd_config` that leverage NDS name server for services discovery.
 If Prometheus is running on Kubernetes cluster, there is `kubernetes_sd_config`, it leverage Kubernetes REST API.
 More details is available [here](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).